-Yes, if we want to remain healthy, research on older adults indicates.
+Yes!
+Research on older adults indicates that if we want to remain healthy, we need purpose.
 Among this population, purpose in life has been associated with positive health outcomes, including fewer chronic conditions, less disability and reduced mortality, according to a 2018 study in Population Health Management.

 This study found that the strongest characteristics associated with medium and high levels of purpose in life were social support, resilience, reliance on faith, health literacy and better health.

 Those participants with medium to high levels of purpose in life also had significantly lower health care utilization and expenditures, increased compliance with preventive health services and a higher quality of life, the research stated.

 “Regardless of the directionality, purpose in life is strongly associated with better physical and mental health outcomes among older adults,” the study authors concluded.

 Still, as we age, our cognitive and physical abilities can diminish and we may not even realize it because it can happen so slowly.
 Then as we become physically or cognitively compromised, it can limit our time away from home, engaged in activities and with people who helped us feel that sense of purpose.